From Posterior Sampling to Meaningful Diversity in Image Restoration: Experimental details

 \paragraph{Tuning the hyper-parameter $\zeta_i$ of DPS.} While RePaint~\citep{lugmayr2022repaint}, MAT~\citep{li2022mat}, DDRM~\citep{kawar2022denoising} and DDNM~\citep{wang2022zero} are inherently consistent, DPS~\citep{chung2023diffusion} is not, and its consistency is controlled by a $\zeta_i$ hyper-parameter.
 To allow fair comparison, we searched for the minimal $\zeta_i$ value per experiment, that would yield consistent results without introducing saturation artifacts (which we found to increase with $\zeta_i$).
 In particular, for inpainting on CelebAMask-HQ we use $\zeta_i=2$.
 Since we were unable to find $\zeta_i$ values yielding consistent and plausible (artifact-free) results for inpainting on PartImageNet, we resorted to using the setting of $\zeta_i=2$ adopted from the the CelebAMask-HQ configuration, when reporting the results in the bottom right cell of Tab.~\ref{tab:INP_all}.
 However, note that the restorations there are inconsistent with their corresponding inputs.
 For noiseless super-resolution on CelebAMask-HQ we use $\zeta_i=10$.
 For noiseless super-resolution on PartImageNet we use $\zeta_i=3$.
 While this is the minimal value that we found to yield consistent results, these contained saturation artifacts, as evident by their corresponding high NIQE value in Tab.~\ref{tab:SRx4_bic_imagenet_table}.
 We nevertheless provide the results for completeness.
 For noisy super-resolution, we follow a rule of thumb of having the samples' LR-PSNR around 26dB, which aligns with the expectation that the low-resolution restoration should deviate from the low-resolution noisy input $y$ by approximately the noise level $\sigma_y=0.05$.
 Following this rule of thumb we use $\zeta_i=1$ for noisy super-resolution on both domains.
 Examples of DPS saturation artifacts (resulting from high $\zeta_i$ values) can be seen in Fig.~\ref{fig:dps_artifacts}.

-\paragraph{Measured diversity and image quality.} In Tabs.~\ref{tab:SR_bic_celebahq_table}, \ref{tab:SRx4_bic_imagenet_table} and \ref{tab:INP_all} we report LPIPS diversity and NIQE.
-In all experiments, the LPIPS diversity was computed by measuring the average LPIPS distance over all possible pairs in $\mathcal{X}$.
-We use PyIQA~\citep{pyiqa} for computing NIQE and the LPIPS distance with VGG-16~\citep{simonyan2014very} as the neural features architecture.
+\paragraph{Measured diversity and image quality.} In Tabs.~\ref{tab:SR_bic_celebahq_table}, \ref{tab:SRx4_bic_imagenet_table} and \ref{tab:INP_all} we report LPIPS diversity and NIQE\footnote{We use PyTorch Toolbox for Image Quality Assessment available at \href{https://github.com/chaofengc/IQA-PyTorch}{https://github.com/chaofengc/IQA-PyTorch} for computing NIQE and the LPIPS distance.}.
+In all experiments, the LPIPS diversity was computed by measuring the average LPIPS distance over all possible pairs in $\mathcal{X}$, with VGG-16~\citep{simonyan2014very} as the neural features architecture.